Veterinary Allergy & Dermatology Services

 Dr. Trish Ashley-DeVore earned her veterinary degree at Cornell University in 1989.
 After an internship and several years in general practice, she did a dermatology residency at the University of Tennessee, Knoxville (the land of fungus and Elvis).
 Dr. Ashley-DeVore moved to Eugene, OR, in 1999 after finishing the residency and completing dermatology board exams.

 Dr. Ashley-DeVore worked with Oregon Veterinary Referral Associates from 1999 to 2003.
 Since 2003, she has run her own clinic, Veterinary Allergy & Dermatology in Springfield, OR.
 She has also treated patients in the Bend and Portland areas, including working with Dr. Tony Yu from 2001 to 2004.
-When not at work or walking the dogs, Trish is usually riding her bicycle on the beautiful Oregon backroads.

 Why is my veterinarian recommending we see a dermatologist?